How To Meditate: Step-By-Step Beginners Guide To Meditation

-Meditation has recently received a lot of attention as a tool for coping with mental health issues and improving your emotional well-being.
+Meditation has recently received a lot of attention.
+It can be used as a tool for coping with mental health issues and improving your emotional well-being.
 This is with good reason–the mental health benefits of daily meditation include the following:

 - Connection with the present moment, at the expense of ruminating on the past or worrying about the future.

 - Improvements in how you deal with stress, at work, and at home.

 - Reduced feelings of anxiety (owing in part to reduced heart rate and respiration rate).
 Sufferers of PTSD report similar benefits.